 Mum slammed her hand down on the table, causing papers to flutter to the ground and tea to slosh over the sides of our mugs.
 “You need to be looked after too, Rose!
 Everything that we do is for your benefit, and you keep trying to find ways to disrupt that.
 We know that you've been through so much, as has Lucy, but we'll look after everything.
 That's a promise.
 But we need you to just stop, okay?
 It’s time for all of this to stop.”

 Tears were rapidly clouding my vision, and I let my head sink in shame.
 Of course she was right.
-“I was going to send a letter to Aunty Luna about Trumpleton,” I whispered, and this time it was Dad who made the noise of disproval.
+“I was going to send a letter to Aunty Luna and her magazine about Trumpleton,” I whispered, and this time it was Dad who made the noise of disproval.

 “See?
 This is the point exactly.
 Where did this drama come from, kiddo?
 What were you planning on doing, a behind-the-scenes exposé on the ‘horrors of Mungos’?
 This is a legal matter, not a sodding circus.”

 When I didn’t say anything, there was a collective sigh from both of my parents.